brayanb1701/mini_blog_project/README.md

 # mini_blog_project
- Blog project focused on creating posts (anyone), having an administrator view to approve or reject each post before publishing it, and visualizing it in the main page,
+ Blog project focused on creating posts (anyone), having an administrator view to approve or reject each post before publishing it, and visualizing it in the main page.
+The project was made using HTML5, CSS, PHP, Js, MySQL.
+It was developed using Xampp (ver.
+8.1.10).
+Currently there are no questions, but the system overall works.
+To accelerate the process in frontend design, it was used a template with the corresponding credits to the designer and it was modified to adjust it to the requirements.